0atman/hacking-mandarin-sphinx/word-order.md

 DESCRIPTION

-       the mandarin protocol allows the users to communicate using short phrases of meaning.
+       The mandarin protocol allows the users to communicate using short phrases

-       Most modern Chinese people can communicate using this protocol.
+       Most Chinese people can communicate using this protocol.

-ARGUMENTS         top
+ARGUMENTS

        The arguments are ordinal with the following 3 rules:
                      1. [subject] then [verb] then [object]